What Is Business Continuity Management?

 • Environmental risks

-What is the differences between Business Continuity Management and Disaster Recovery?
+What Are the Differences Between Business Continuity Management and Disaster Recovery?

 Business continuity management and disaster recovery both play essential roles for any business.
 Many confuse them as being the same, which could be costly as it deprives you of building a robust approach to business continuity planning.